mkummer225/stop-detection/README.md

 My partner and I live on a very busy intersection here in Denver, there's a local bar that attracts a lot of out of towners, delivery drivers, fast cars, etc... we see a lot of people in a hurry.

+![Happy Camper brake lights](/assets/happy_camper.jpg)

 The bar in question is **[Happy Camper](https://happycamper.pizza/denver/)** – my partner on the other hand... is an un-happy camper... with all the drivers that barrel through our stop signs.

-![Happy Camper brake lights](/assets/happy_camper.jpg)

-This project's main goal is to document some real traffic numbers using [RoboFlow's Inference SDK](https://roboflow.com/?ref=unhappy-camper) so we can get an idea of just how many drivers **stop** at our stop signs and how many simply roll on through.
+The goal of this project is to use object detection to detect and classify drivers that **stop** and **don't stop** at our stop signs.
+Ultimately resulting in real traffic numbers that might serve to influence the county to make our intersection safer.

 ## Backend